Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ### Moving custom code in RunInstantiationValidation

-If `RunInstantiationValidation` looks like the code below you have no custom code and can safely move on to [Moving custom code in RunProcessTaskEnd](#moving-custom-code-in-runprocesstaskend).
-If not complete the steps below.
+If `RunInstantiationValidation` looks like the code below, you have no custom code and can safely move on to [Moving custom code in RunProcessTaskEnd](#moving-custom-code-in-runprocesstaskend).
+If not, complete the steps below:

 ```csharp
 public override async Task<InstantiationValidationResult> RunInstantiationValidation(Instance instance)